BurkovBA/BurkovBA.github.io/content/blog/2021-09-18-1/index.md

 I used Debian-based Linux distributions for installation of OpenVPN server.
 However, mostly the same plan should work at least for other Linux distributions.

 There is a nice road warrior installation script for OpenVPN server, called [openvpn-install.sh](https://github.com/Nyr/openvpn-install/blob/master/openvpn-install.sh), which automates many steps of OpenVPN configuration for you.
 However, if you want to go fully-manual, follow [this DigitalOcean instruction](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-debian-10), which performs every step manually.
 I used the automated script to save many hours of typing and debugging.

-I will not cover the network and firewall configuration in this post, however, this process is also covered in [DigitalOcean instruction](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-debian-10).

 ### 1. Install OpenVPN server via openvpn-install.sh script